-This document consists of a Class 1 permit modification request (PMR) to modify the Los Alamos National Laboratory (LANL) Hazardous Waste Facility Permit (Permit) issued to the Department of Energy and the Los Alamos National Security, LLC, collectively known as the Permittees, in November 2010.
-This PMR requires prior approval from the NMED-HWB.
-All proposed changes are shown in redline strikeout format for Permit Attachments A, G.26, and J. These changes, as well as the replacement figures for Attachments G.26 and N, are provided in this modification.
-A signed certification, as required by Title 40 (40) of the Code of Federal Regulations (CFR), 40 CFR § 270.11, is provided with the transmittal letter.
+This document contains a Class 1 Permit Modification to the Los Alamos National Laboratory (LANL) Hazardous Waste Facility Permit (Permit) issued to the Department of Energy and the Los Alamos National Security, LLC, (LANS) collectively known as the Permittees, in November 2010.
+All proposed changes are shown in red text for Permit Attachments A, J, and G.12.
+These changes as well as the replacement figures for Attachments N and G.12 are included in this enclosure.